-Brachycephalic cats don’t generally have less teeth, so they have to fit the same size and number into a smaller teeth.
+Brachycephalic cats don’t generally have fewer teeth.
+So they have to fit the same size and number into a smaller mouth.

 This of course results in overcrowding and rotated or overlapped teeth.

-Some do appear to have less teeth, but only because they are impacted into their gums.
+Some do appear to have fewer teeth, but only because they are impacted into their gums.

 But wait, there’s more…

 Not only is there less space inside the mouths of flat face cats, but the jaws don’t line up like they would naturally.

 The differences in the facial structure have lots of implications when trying to fix these dental problems too.

-Another more common example is the link between the tooth displacement of flat faced cats and their nasal drainage systems.
-Let’s look at that next
+Another problem is the link between the tooth displacement of flat faced cats and their nasal drainage systems.

 An important part of your cat’s anatomy is their nasal drainage system and lacrimal system.

-To put it simply – these systems refer to the way in which your kitty’s tears go from their eyes, through the face and nose, and eventually drain away down the throat.
+These systems are linked, and together they control the way in which your kitty’s tears go from their eyes, through the face and nose, and eventually drain away down the throat.

-In a healthy cat, fluid or tears produced naturally in the cat’s eyes, drain through a little passageway called the tear duct.
+In a healthy cat, fluid produced naturally in the eyes drains away through a little channel called the tear duct.

-In flat faced cats the tear ducts are often blocked or distorted causing tears to spill out onto the cat’s face.
-The facial bones and teeth are positioned incorrectly, which changes the natural route of the nasal drainage system.
+The facial bones and teeth are also positioned incorrectly, which changes the natural route of the nasal drainage system.